hughbien/boutique/README.md

     % openssl genrsa -out private.pem 1024
     % openssl req -new -key private.pem -x509 -days 365 -out public.pem

+Make sure the email you use is the same as your PayPal merchant email, or else PayPal will reject it.

-You can download PayPal's public certificate under `My Account > Encrypted Payment Settings`.
+You can download PayPal's public certificate under `Profile > Encrypted Payment Settings`.
 Click the download button for PayPal Public Certificate.
 Rename this certificate to something like `paypal.pem`.

+While you're there, upload the `public.pem` certificate you just generated.
+Copy the `Cert ID`, you'll use it for the `pem_cert_id` field in your config.
+You can block unencrypted requests from `Website Payment Preferences`.

 Setup a `config.ru` file and run it like any other Sinatra application.
 You can configure what products you sell here: